FriendsOfAkeneo/ExcelInitBundle/README.md

 ### Supported file

 Input file must follow [init.xslx](./src/Resources/fixtures/minimal/init.xlsx) structure.

-Note that the file must be opened with Excel.
+Note that the file should be opened with Excel.
-LibreOffice/OpenOffice are not in compliance with validations data that are available in the spreadsheet.
+LibreOffice/OpenOffice are not fully in compliance with validations data that are available in the spreadsheet.

 ## Troubleshooting